digital-land/content/README.md

 ## Requirements

-- Node and NPM
+- Node and NPM (Suggest using Node Version Manager (known as NVM))
 - Python and ability to use Makefiles

 ## Usage

-Install dependencies to your machine with: `make init`
+1. Install dependencies to your machine with: `make init`
+2. Run locally with `make serve`
+3. The CMS should load in your browser

 ## Reference